 For example, being more sensitive to the bitter taste of certain foods like kale and Brussels sprouts may cause people to exclude them from their diet.
 This could lead to an ongoing deficiency in certain nutrients if they’re not properly consumed within ones diet.

 Bitterness isn’t the only basic taste that people can experience differently.
 There have been certain genetic variants identified that can impact the way that we perceive sweet, sour, salty, and umami flavors.

 Additionally, there are even individual foods that can be perceived differently by different people depending on their genetic variants.
-For example, up to 14% of the global population finds that cilantro tastes like soap, while the rest love it and enjoy it in many of their dishes.
-It may not be a coincidence that many of the people with the ‘soapy cilantro’ genetic variant (formally known as OR6A2) come from countries where cilantro is a not popular addition to the local cuisine.
+For example, up to 14% of the global population finds that cilantro tastes like soap, while the rest love it and enjoy it in many dishes.
+It may not be a coincidence that many of the people with the ‘soapy cilantro’ genetic variant (formally known as OR6A2) come from countries where cilantro is not a popular addition to the local cuisine.

 Is There a Link Between Genes and Food Cravings?

 For the majority of human beings, eating food is an experience that’s about more than just ingesting nutrients.
 The sensory component of a meal cannot be denied.
 Despite our best efforts to follow a nutritious diet, it makes sense that our experience of food will influence our food cravings.

 For example, some people crave sugar because they have genetic variants that impact the way that sugar affects certain regions of their brain, or how their body processes and controls insulin.
 This is an area where complex research is still ongoing.